 Window and Patio Door Tips for Years of Easy Operation

-- Periodically lubricate all sliding window and door tracks and rollers.
-We recommend that you lubricate the hardware components once a year.
+- Periodically lubricate all sliding window and door tracks and rollers with a dry silicone spray.
+We recommend that you lubricate the hardware components at least once a year.
 In areas with high salt air, at least twice a year is recommended.

 - Occasionally vacuum the tracks on all sliding patio doors and windows to remove any dirt or debris.

 - Milgard sliding patio door rollers can be adjusted for proper height clearance.
-To adjust, insert a screwdriver through the access hole at the bottom of your patio door.
+To adjust, remove the weight of the operable panel using a putty knife and insert a #3 screwdriver through the access hole at the bottom of your patio door.

 Enabling Proper Window and Patio Door Drainage

-Mother nature can sometimes be unforgiving.
-Fortunately, our windows and patio doors have a specially designed "weep" drainage system with vented slots on the exterior bottom of our frames to protect the inside of your home.
+Mother Nature can sometimes be unforgiving.
+Fortunately, our windows and patio doors have a specially designed "weep" drainage system with vented slots on the exterior bottom of our frames to help protect the inside of your home.
 Proper maintenance of your weep system is required to assure proper drainage.

 - The weep system allows water to drain to the outside as it builds up.
 It's normal for water to build up on the sill or the outside track, which is why it's important to keep the sill or track clean of any dirt or debris.

 - Periodically inspect the weep holes on the exterior bottom rails to make certain they are clear of any dirt or debris.
-Use a soft bottlebrush to clear openings, if necessary.
+Use a soft brush to clear openings, if necessary.

 - A good time to inspect and clean weep holes is when excessive rain is anticipated.